regisb/prodigal/README.rst

     prodigal serve -l fr ./example

 Then head to http://127.0.0.1:8000 in your browser to see your rendered template.
-Note that you will have to restart your HTTP server every time you want to update your translations.
+Note that translations will be recompiled on-the-fly as you modify your .po file.

 Development
 ===========